wp-plugins/tweet2download/README.txt

 3. Select the file you previously uploaded, and click "Insert Tweet2Download button into Post"
 4. Change the shortcode to contain the tweet and follow you want, Publish!

-To get an idea about how the plugin works, go to the [Tweet2Download home page](http://inspiredcore.com/tweet2download-wordpress-plugin) and give it a try!
+For more information and to get an idea about how the plugin works, go to the [Tweet2Download home page](http://inspiredcore.com/tweet2download-wordpress-plugin) and give it a try!

 == Screenshots ==